haraldott/dash/README.md

 The following parameters have to be specified for program execution:
 - simulationId: The Id of this simulation, to distinguish it from others, with same algorithm and number of clients, for logging purposes.
 - numberOfClients: The number of streaming clients used for this simulation.
-- segmentDuration: The duration of a segment in nanoseconds.
+- segmentDuration: The duration of a segment in microseconds.
 - adaptationAlgo: The name of the adaptation algorithm the client uses for the simulation.
 The 'pre-installed' algorithms are tobasco, festive and panda.\
 - segmentSizeFile: The relative part of the file containing the sizes of the segments of the video.
 The segment sizes have to be provided as a (n, m) matrix, with n being the number of representation levels and m being the total number of segments.
 A two-segment long, three representations containing segment size file would look like the following:

  1564 22394
  1627 46529
  1987 121606